-Most throwbags on the market aimed at recreational whitewater kayakers measure in around the 60-foot mark, and rope diameter typically varies between 8 and 11 millimeters.
+Most throwbag on the market aimed at recreational whitewater kayakers measure in around the 60-foot mark, and rope diameter typically varies between 8 and 11 millimeters.

 View this post on Instagram

 Always a necessity with any outdoor enthusiast, and always appreciated.
-When purchasing one for a paddler, make sure you get one with a high waterproof rating, just in case a day on the river ends up turning into an accidental night on the river.
+When purchasing a headlamp for a paddler, make sure you get one with a high waterproof rating, just in case a day on the river ends up turning into an accidental night on the river.

 Now for a bit of self-promotion.
 Paddling Magazine is filled with inspiring adventure stories, insightful boat and gear reviews, and gorgeous photos that will make you want to grab your paddle and get on the water right now.
 Give the whitewater enthusiasts in your life a gift that they can enjoy even in the off-season.